will1508/ACTUIKit/source/_patterns/00-atoms/images/05-image-article-card.md

 title: Article card image
 ---

-Image to be used in article card.
+Size of images used in article cards